+- The Leadership Team are provided with regular updates to support them in overseeing compliance with the Modern Slavery Act

+- Updated Modern Day Slavery committee, which includes representatives from Technical, HR and Supply Chain

+- Speedibake Policies in place which are reviewed in line with the Policy Review Control procedure.
+These policies help to identify potential risk and support tackling modern slavery where it is found to occur, this includes:

+- Equal Opportunities & Dignity at Work

+- Ethical Trading

+- Disciplinary

+- Grievance & Disputes

+- Group Modern Day Slavery Remediation

+- Preventing Hidden Labour Exploitation

+- o Recruitment & Selection

+- Whistleblowing

-- The Board and Leadership Team are provided with regular updates to support them in overseeing compliance with the Modern Slavery Act - Updated Modern Day Slavery committee, which includes representatives from Technical, HR and Supply Chain - 2020 Stronger Together Business Partners and will be continuing with this for 2021 - Speedibake Policies in place which are reviewed in line with the Policy Review Control procedure.
-These policies help to identify potential risk and support tackling modern slavery where it is found to occur, this includes: - o Equal Opportunities & Dignity at Work - Ethical Trading - Disciplinary - o Grievance & Disputes - o Group Modern Day Slavery Remediation - o Preventing Hidden Labour Exploitation - o Recruitment & Selection - Whistleblowing - Continue to update our risk assessments of our supply chain to identify the risks of modern slavery and where necessary to follow the Group Remediation procedure if there are any issues of compliance identified. - Reviewed all commercial contracts with our suppliers to ensure they are aware of their obligations under the terms of The Act and request that they sign up to the ABF Code of Conduct, or have an appropriate Code of Conduct in place and that they have Modern Day Slavery statements in place each other
+- Continue to update our risk assessments of our supply chain to identify the risks of modern slavery and where necessary to follow the Group Remediation procedure if there are any issues of compliance identified.

+- Reviewed all commercial contracts with our suppliers to ensure they are aware of their obligations under the terms of The Act and request that they sign up to the ABF Code of Conduct or have an appropriate Code of Conduct in place and that they have Modern Day Slavery statements in place.